When is a house like a book? Always, because people will constantly judge it by its cover!

 House color schemes are much more important than you think.
 They set the entire tone for your home and are the first things that visitors will notice when they come to visit.

 By changing your paint scheme, you can make your old home look absolutely brand new.
-However, it can be difficult to pick the right colors to help your home stand out in St. Augustine, Florida.
+However, it can be difficult to pick the right colors to help your home stand out in Phoenix.

 Wondering which colors are best for your own home?
 Keep reading to discover our complete guide!